NSW SWMS Requirements: SafeWork NSW Guide

 Documentation and Review

 SWMS must be prepared before work commences.
 Regular review required when work conditions change.
 Worker consultation must be documented.
-Digital signatures now accepted with GPS verification.
-Version control and audit trail requirements.
+Digital signatures are accepted.
+Version control and proper record-keeping are recommended.

-SafeWork NSW has significantly strengthened penalty structures in 2024, with maximum fines increasing substantially.
-The regulator has also increased enforcement activity across NSW, particularly targeting repeat offenders and serious safety breaches.
+SafeWork NSW enforces penalties for SWMS non-compliance.
+The regulator has been increasing enforcement activity across NSW, particularly targeting repeat offenders and serious safety breaches.

 New South Wales hosts Australia's largest construction industry by value and workforce, with unique safety challenges across metropolitan and regional areas.
-Current statistics highlight the importance of proper safety documentation and compliance.
+Proper safety documentation and compliance are essential across all project types.

 Industry Scale and Workforce